politanch/swissdd/index.md

 * districts
 * municipalities

 The package wraps the real time data on vote Sundays.
 As soon as the ballots close (from 12:00 on), the datastream is continuosly updated, until the data for all municipalities is complete and the final results are available.
 Additionally, it allows to access the archive and to retrieve the *harmonized* results of national votes since 1981.

-Additionally, with the newest version available via CRAN it is now possible to retrieve data from the [swissvotes-database](https://swissvotes.ch/page/home), the most  comprehensive database on swiss popular votes.
-Due to the integration of this additional data source there is a __breaking change__:
+Additionally, it allows to access the archive and to retrieve the *harmonized* results of national votes since 1981, as well as loading data from the [swissvotes-database](https://swissvotes.ch/page/home), the most  comprehensive database on swiss popular votes.

-1. The `get_swissvotes`-function has been modified in its use.
-It now allows to retrieve the data from the [swissvotes-database](https://swissvotes.ch/page/home).

-2. Real-time and archive-data from [opendata.swiss](https://opendata.swiss/de/) can now instead be loaded with the 'new' `get_nationalvotes`-function.
+Thanks to a major contribution of [David Zumbach](https://github.com/zumbov2) the latest version contains brand new functions to retrieve geodata of administrative boundaries provided by the FSO and to plot vote results maps.

 ```
 # installation from CRAN (stable)